Inside Man: Cinematography

-The film features a number of scenes which involve Detectives Frazier and Mitchell (Chiwitel Ejiofor) interrogating several hostages during the aftermath of the heist.
+The film features a number of scenes which involve Detectives Frazier and Mitchell (Chiwetel Ejiofor) interrogating several hostages during the aftermath of the heist.
 Libatique described these scenes as a "flash-forward" to events, explaining that Lee "wanted a look that would jump out and tell you you're somewhere else."
 Libatique photographed the scenes with Kodak Ektachrome 100D 5285 reversal film.
 Technicolor then cross-processed the filmed footage before it was put through a bleach bypass, which neutralized color temperature and created more contrast.
 Libatique explained, "Basically, it unifies all the color ...
 When you try to apply correction, the film moves in very strange ways."

 Post-production facility EFILM carried out the digital intermediate (DI), with Libatique overseeing the process and working with colorists Steve Bowen and Steve Scott: "It's difficult to match all of your shots meticulously when you have three cameras and one lighting setup, so I spent the majority of the DI just adhering to the original vision of the disparity in color temperature, which I can accentuate, versus the unified color temperature."
 A majority of Inside Man was scanned on a Northlight film scanner, while the interrogation scenes had to be scanned on a Spirit DataCine, as the negatives proved "too dense for the Northlight to perform the task."